serokell/ton-paychan/doc/Payment-channel.md

 therefore, as long as the mutual debts are balanced and stay within the allowed bounds the channel can remain open for a prolonged period of time.

-It is recommended that parties acknowledge the receipt of each micro-payment, for example, this can happen naturally by the party performing the services that it was paid for; however the security of the channel does not depend on this.
+It is recommended that parties acknowledge the receipt of each micro-payment (for example, this can happen naturally by the party performing the services that they were paid for); however the security of the channel does not depend on this.
 It is also not a requirement that the IOU messages are delivered in order, or, actually, delivered at all.
 Since every IOU message carries all the information about current debts, it is enough to receive the last